cubehouse/themeparks/README.md

             waitTime: (number: current wait time in minutes),
             active: (bool: is the ride currently active?),
             fastPass: (bool: is fastpass available for this ride?),
-            openingTime: (timeFormat timestamp: ride opening time - only available in Paris APIs at the moment),
+            openingTime: (timeFormat timestamp: ride opening time - only available in Paris and Tokyo APIs at the moment),
-            closingTime: (timeFormat timestamp: ride closing time - only available in Paris APIs at the moment) },
+            closingTime: (timeFormat timestamp: ride closing time - only available in Paris and Tokyo APIs at the moment) },
         ...
     ]